Inhomogeneous graph trend filtering via a l2,0 cardinality penalty: Equivalent formulation of

-We now see that model $\cP_0$ is basically a mixed-integer programming problem, which is NP-hard to solve: \begin{itemize} \item We showed that $\cP_1$ is equivalent to $\cP_0$. \item By Theorem~\ref{thm:1}, we know that solving $\cP_1$ is an NP-hard problem because the k-means clustering in $\cP_1$ is NP-hard to solve~\cite{10.1007/978-3-642-00202-1_24}. \end{itemize}
+We now see that model $\cP_0$ is basically a mixed-integer program, which is NP-hard to solve: \begin{itemize} \item We showed that $\cP_1$ is equivalent to $\cP_0$. \item {Theorem~\ref{thm:1} shows that $\cP_1$ is equivalent to solving k-means.
+As k-means is an NP-hard problem~\cite{10.1007/978-3-642-00202-1_24}, thus $\cP_1$ also contains an NP-hard part in its formulation. \item Furthermore, Theorem~\ref{thm:1} also shows that $\cP_1$ is equivalent to the minimum $k$-cut, which is polynomial time solvable for fixed $k$ \cite{books/daglib/0004338}; however, note that $k$ is also a variable in the formulation of $\cP_1$, and therefore such graph cut problem is also NP-hard \cite{books/daglib/0004338}. } \end{itemize}